 Teachers plan and deliver a Guided Reading session linked to end of year learning objectives .
 The Guided Reading text is selected from the band above to offer challenge through the support of the class teacher.
 These carefully planned sessions encourage children to justify and offer opinions using evidence from the text.
 In Key Stage Two, children explore the text independently during a post-guided read activity.

 We recognise the valuable impact that reading at home can have.
 We encourage children to read every night as part of their homework and ask that reading diaries are signed.
 Within the the children's reading diaries, Teachers stick the children's slips from their Guided Reading sessions in order that parents/carers can see the reading skills children are developing each week.
 You may wish to base your comments in the reading diaries around these learning objectives or you can simply use them as talking points with your child.

-School and community events such as Parent/Carer Letters and Sounds Workshop, The Book Bus, The Book Fair, Sponsored reads and Family Learning promote a love for reading and provide parents with the tools to support reading at home.
+School and community events such as Parent/Carer Letters and Sounds Workshop (video below), The Book Fair, Sponsored reads and Family Learning promote a love for reading and provide parents with the tools to support reading at home.